-- ❖ PDC Study Notes
+- PDC Study Notes

-- ❖ Prior Prep Session PowerPoints
+- Prior Prep Session PowerPoints

 - Ethics presentation and scenarios

-- ❖ Test Taker Perspective
+- ✤ Test Taker Perspective

-AN OPEN LETTER FROM THE PENNSYLVANIA PLANNING ASSOCIATION PROFESSIONAL DEVELOPMENT COMMITTEE The following study notes are intended to help planners who are preparing to take the Comprehensive Planning Exam.
-These notes are based on The Practice of Local Government Planning, the National ATCP Exam Preparation Course, the Chapter Presidents Council Study Manual, personal notes from graduate school, and several other sources.
+AN OPEN LETTER FROM THE PENNSYLVANIA PLANNING ASSOCIATION PROFESSIONAL DEVELOPMENT COMMITTEE

+The following study notes are intended to help planners who are preparing to take the Comprehensive Planning Exam.
+These notes are based on The Practice of Local Government Planning, the National AICP Exam Preparation Course, the Chapter Presidents Council Study Manual, personal notes from graduate school, and several other sources.
 The notes briefly cover exam subjects such as planning case law, planning theory, planning processes, public participation techniques, urban design, housing, budgeting, office administration, growth management techniques, zoning, subdivision/land development ordinances, transportation ning, recreation planning, economic development, scheduling techniques, environmental issues, quantitative analysis techniques, and demographics.

 These study notes are by no means a comprehensive or infallible guide to the Comprehensive Planning Exam's subject material.
 However, Lee Slusser (the Professional Development Officer) and the remainder of the Professional Development Committee of the Pennsylvania Planning Association would like to keep expanding and updating these notes on an annual basis.
-To that end, we sincerely welcome any and all suggestions for their improvement or expansion Finally, if you have any questions whatsoever about the Comprehensive Planning Exam, please Professional Development Committee
+To that end, we sincerely welcome any and all suggestions for their improvement or expansion

+Finally, if you have any questions whatsoever about the Comprehensive Planning Exam, please feel free to contact Lee or any other member of the Professional Development Con